nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

-:term:`Media Management in ForensicVM`: Leveraging ISOs for Enhanced Forensic Investigations
+Media Management in ForensicVM: Leveraging ISOs for Enhanced Forensic Investigations
 ====================================================================================

 In forensic investigations, the ability to access and utilize a wide array of specialized tools is of utmost importance.
 Different cases present unique challenges and often require specific utilities or software to effectively extract, analyze, or visualize evidence.
 ISO files, serving as encapsulations of entire file systems, are adept at housing a myriad of these specialized tools, thereby ensuring forensic professionals are always equipped with the right utilities.